 From 2009 to 2012 he was a Sr. manager in IBMs Smarter Energy dept, leading a grand challenge of smart grid simulation of of ultra-large-scale networks and complex systems of systems e.g. regional US grid networks.
 He was coordinating university research in smart grids as well as promoting power systems curriculum development.
 He was also helping to coordinate IBMs worldwide labs smart grid solutions.

-He's been an IBM master inventor with over 40 US and foreign patents pending, filed or issued.
-He's received one Corporate Award, four Outstanding-Technical-Achievement awards, a Research Division Award and has authored or co-authored over 50 papers, one book.
-He's a member of the IEEE: P2030, 1809, 1547, 802.11, 802.15 and ECMA.
-He is the chairman of the SRC Energy Research Initiative’s Governing Council 2010-2013.
+He's been an IBM master inventor with over 75 US and foreign patents pending, filed or issued.
+He's received two Corporate Awards, four Outstanding-Technical-Achievement awards, a Research Division Award and has authored or co-authored over 50 papers, one book.
+He's been a member of the IEEE: P2030, 1809, 1547, 802.11, 802.15 and ECMA.
+He was the chairman of the SRC Energy Research Initiative’s Governing Council 2010-2013.